Meet the Team

 Dr. Molly Taylor is a board-certified pediatric oncologist who specializes in translational biobehavioral research.
 She graduated from Geisel School of Medicine at Dartmouth in Hanover, New Hampshire, and completed her residency in pediatrics and fellowship in pediatric hematology-oncology at Seattle Children’s Hospital.

-She is an assistant professor in the Department of Pediatrics, Division of Hematology-Oncology, at the University of Washington School of Medicine, and a principal investigator in the Ben Towne Center for Childhood Cancer Research.
+She is an assistant professor in the Department of Pediatrics, Division of Hematology-Oncology, at the University of Washington School of Medicine, and a principal investigator in the Ben Towne Center for Childhood Cancer and Blood Disorders Research.
 Her research program is integrated with the Palliative Care and Resilience Research Program and focuses on describing the mechanisms linking the mind, brain and immune system in pediatric patients with cancer.

 Read about the Biobehavioral Oncology Research Program.